 - Famvir 500mg (3 tablets – anti-viral oral medicine)

-This oral anti-viral has only recently become available over the counter (in the past, it was only prescribed by Doctors for those with genital herpes).
+This oral anti-viral medicine is available over the counter at most pharmacies (in the past, it was only prescribed by Doctors for those with genital herpes).
 This medicine can make a huge impact as to whether a blister comes up or not if it is taken as soon as you feel the tingley feeling on your lip.

 These are so great, particularly if the cold sore has already come up.
 These invisible healing patches act like skin, helping blisters to heal faster but even better, hiding them beautifully.